Home » PowerShell » Get-AdDomainController – Get Domain Controller Info

 PowerShell Get-AdDomainController

-In this article, I will explain how to use PowerShell Get-AdDomainController in Active Directory to get available domain controller in current domain using discovery, get domain controller in a given domain, get a global catalog in the current forest using discovery.
+In this article, I will explain how to use PowerShell Get-AdDomainController in Active Directory to get available domain controller in current domain using discovery, get domain controllers in a given domain, and get a global catalog in the current forest using discovery.

 Get-AdDomainController Syntax and Parameters

-Get-AdDomainController gets one or more domain controller information using filter, discover or identity parameter.
+The PowerShell Get-AdDomainController command gets one or more domain controller information using filter, discover or identity parameter.

 Syntax: